-What is laminate flooring’s comfort level?
-Like all floors, it depends on a lot of factors—including product, price range, underlayment, and installation.
+However: like all floors, laminate’s comfort depends on a lot of factors—including product, price range, underlayment, and installation method.

 Much of the comfort level of any flooring has to do with how it interacts with the subflooring beneath it.
 Laminate is no exception.
 What is subflooring, you may ask?
-It’s the flat surface that covers your floor joists that’s usually made out of concrete or plywood.
+It’s the flat surface that covers your floor joists—and it’s usually made out of concrete or plywood.

 To achieve an incredibly comfortable floor, an underlayment can be added between the subfloor and the finished surface.
 Some laminate flooring types come with a built-in plastic underlayment to protect against moisture.
 Others come with foam or felt underlayments to provide padding, reduce noise, and limit the physical impact of your footfalls.
 It all depends on the product you buy!

 If the type of laminate you choose does not come with a built-in underlayment, you may want to consider adding one.
 Talk to your local flooring expert for more recommendations on how to use underlayment to increase the comfort of many types of flooring.

 Laminate can be installed in a wide number of ways, which we’ll discuss in a moment.
 Some of these methods can be more comfortable than others.
 Floating floors, for instance, can offer more bounce—but are sometimes said to feel a bit “hollow”.
 What is a floating floor?
 It’s just a surface that rests above your subfloor, rather than being attached to it.